adelhassan6644/casa/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

-      "Work" shall mean the work of authorship, whether in Source or Object form, made available under the License, as indicated by a copyright notice that is included in or attached to the work (an softwareCasaProvider is provided in the Appendix below).
+      "Work" shall mean the work of authorship, whether in Source or Object form, made available under the License, as indicated by a copyright notice that is included in or attached to the work (an example is provided in the Appendix below).

       "Derivative Works" shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the